michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 Retinitis pigmentosa is strange.

 In the first place, you don't lose your peripheral vision such that there's a neat little circle left in the middle.
 You lose it in patches.
 In my right eye, for instance, I still have peripheral vision on the right-hand side.
 But in the lower quadrant -- nothing's there.
+Describing this to friends and peers in a way they can understand is obviously difficult.

-In the second place, you can technically be diagnosed without genetic testing; however, that diagnosis is under-determined until genetic tests evince the specific pathology.
-It's less like "you have RP" and more like "gene [x] is pathogenic and known to correlate with RP", if that makes sense.
+In the second place, you can _technically_ be diagnosed without genetic testing; however, that diagnosis is under-determined until genetic tests evince the specific pathology.
+Clinically, it's less like "you have RP" and more like "gene X, in your case, is pathogenic and known to correlate with RP", if that makes sense.

 I received the results of my genetic test in January.
 Besides some fascinating tidbits about my family heritage, the pathogenic variant causing all of my trouble is evidently called RHO (c.68C>A (p.Pro23His)), which is known to cause autosomal recessive sideroblastic anemia and, of course, retinitis pigmentosa (with erythrocytic microcytosis).